peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 <!--
 this is a minimal example.
-we don't know the type of return value... if try to pass int to the function, it'll occur an error -->
+We don't know the type of return value... if you try to pass an int to the function, it'll occur an error -->

 ---

-## With the type hint
+## With the Typing

 <img src="/images/3.png" class="h-30 my-1">